christophevg/christophe.vg/_pages/about-archive.md

 way.

 But, there is more than [computers](/it) in my life.
-I'm happily married to Kristien Tambuyzer and our daughter [Eline](http://eline.vg) and baby son [Arjen](http://arjen.vg) really brighten up every day of our life.
+I'm happily married to Kristien Tambuyzer and our daughter [Eline](http://eline.vg) and son [Arjen](http://arjen.vg) really brighten up every day of our life.

 [Cooking](/koken), [digital photography](/fotografie) and [catamaran